cmbant/CAMB/docs/source/index.rst

     pip install -e /path/to/CAMB [--user]

-You will need ifort or gfortran 6 or higher installed (and on your path) to compile.
-Binary files for Windows are also provided, so these are used instead if no gfortran installation is found on Windows machines.
-If you have gfortran installed, "python setup.py make" will build the Fortran library on all systems (including Windows without directly using a Makefile), and can be used to update a source installation after changes or pulling updated.
+You will need ifort or gfortran 6 or higher installed (and on your path) to compile; see :ref:`fortran-compilers` for compiler installation details if needed.
+A compiled library for Windows is also provided, and is used if no gfortran installation is found on Windows machines.
+If you have gfortran installed, "python setup.py make" will build the Fortran library on all systems (including Windows without directly using a Makefile), and can be used to update a source installation after changes or pulling an updated version.

 After installation the camb python module can be loaded from your scripts using "import camb".
 You can also run CAMB from the command line reading parameters from a .ini file, e.g.::